paalamugan/javascript-fetch-handler/README.md

 ## How to use

 - If you try to get data with same origin, you will just add your path only.
-Don't need to mention absolute path of your router.
+Not need to mention absolute path of your router.

   **Examples**